Ace-FT/ace-ft/readme.md

 ## Core principles
-Ace's system design is making use of all three types of computing assets that are part of iExec’s marketplace model : application, processing power (CPU) and dataset.
+Ace's system design is making use of all three types of computing assets that are part of the iExec marketplace model: application, processing power (CPU) and dataset.
 The section below explains how Ace is mapped against iExec core concepts.

 ### Modelization

 **_Datasets_**
 Files that are being transferred are represented as iExec encrypted datasets

 **_Application_**
 Our application is trivial as it consists of simply downloading the transferred file.
 In fact, the iExec protocol is taking care the authorization by ensuring that only the selected requester can trigger the download application for the given dataset (i.e transferred files)

 **_Processing power (CPU)_**
 The processing capacity required to execute the application is provided by workers in the iExec network.
 The execution relies on Intel SGX compatible workers only.

 **_Users roles_**
-- Provider: This is **the sender**, or the content creator who want to send its assets to someone (the beneficiary) with or without monetization.
+- Provider: This is **the sender**/the content creator who want to send its assets to someone (the beneficiary) with or without monetization.
 - Beneficiary: This is **the recipient** of the files
-- Requester: This is the person who is authorized to trigger the (download) application with the dataset as an input. **In our case, the beneficiary of a file transfer and the requester are just the same user**.
+- Requester: This is the person who is authorized to run the application (download) with the dataset as an input. **In our case, the beneficiary of a file transfer and the requester are just the same user**.

+---

 ### File Transfer process